-While everyone loves a five-star review, it may be tempting to sweep the occasional one-star rating under the rug — what’s one unhappy customer, after all?
+Negative review responses matter.
+Everyone loves a five-star review, so it may be tempting to sweep the occasional one-star rating under the rug — what’s one unhappy customer, after all?

 This guide will round up the top strategies for responding effectively on review sites.
 We’ll also include negative review response templates you can copy and revise to suit your business needs.

-Here’s an example of a business that pushed back against a bad review and won.
+Here’s a negative review response example of a business that took a bad review and turned it into an enormous success story.

 With a loyal following, Hernandez made her case in the court of public opinion.
 She shared her findings, proudly explaining they never had such critical reviews, and even boasted a flawless inspection from the local health department.
 And then she went even further.